OmarBalita/HudMod-Public/Missions.md

 - Player Panning and Zoom
 - Player Play/Pause, FullScreen

-- Vector Draw: Pen + Bezier Tool
+- Vector Draw: Pen, Pointing, Erase, Fill, Remove
 - Line and Shape Modes
 - MultiSelect and Edit Drawing with
-- Change Pivot Point
+- Join
 - Sculpt Drawing
-- Fill Tool
-- Join
 - Boolean Operations (Union, Subtract, Intersect)
+- Custom Flex Drawing Editor + Quick Right Side Panel
 - Inverse Kinematics
+- Draw be Animatable
+- Fix DrawnEntities connections and how effect to DrawingNode
+- Add more and more Draw Modes

 - Full Properties System for each Media Type
 - Keyframing Properties from Graph Editor and support Curves